magic-sph/magic/doc/sphinx/equations.rst

 In a vigorously convecting astrophysical of geophysical system (like the convecting interior of a planet or a star), the super-adiabaticity  of the fluid is extremely small, since the transport of heat by convective motions is highly efficient.
-Therefore, the reference background state can be assumed to be perfectly adiabatic and obey to the following equations
+Therefore, **the reference background state can be assumed to be perfectly adiabatic** and obey to the following equations

 .. math::
    \dfrac{d \tilde{T}}{dr} = -\dfrac{\alpha g \tilde{T}}{c_p},
    :label: eqAdiabatRef

-where :math:`c_p` is the heat capacity and :math:`\alpha` expressed by
+where :math:`c_p` is the heat capacity and :math:`\alpha` is expressed by

 .. math::
    c_p = T\left(\dfrac{\partial s}{\partial T}\right)_p, \quad\text{and}\quad
   \alpha = -\dfrac{1}{\rho}\left(\dfrac{\partial\rho}{\partial T}\right)_p.

-At this stage, it becomes convenient to start introducing non-dimensionalised quantities.
+At this stage, it becomes convenient to start introducing **non-dimensionalised quantities**.
 The background quantities (density temperature and transport properties) are non-dimensionalised using their values at the spherical shell outer boundary :math:`r_o`.
 The shell thickness
 :math:`d=r_o-r_i` is used as the reference lenghtscale.
 The dimensionless form of Eq. :eq:`eqAdiabatRef` then reads: